Updated: February 16, 2022

 The chart below shows the steps needed to ensure you develop a brand that will resonate with your audiences.

-To ensure differentiation for a brand, we follow a proprietary process that ensures success, from naming your company to positioning and developing the messaging and visuals.
-But we also test to ensure the brand is “ownable,” and we develop launch plans to engage audiences – especially internal stakeholders who will represent the brand to all of your customers.
+To ensure differentiation for a brand, follow a proprietary process that ensures success, from naming your company to positioning and developing the messaging and visuals.
+But it is also important to test if the brand is “ownable,” and we develop launch plans to engage audiences – especially internal stakeholders who will represent the brand to all of your customers.

-Nothing should begin without a thorough competitive analysis.
+Nothing in the sales branding phase should begin without a thorough competitive analysis.
 It is at the core of best-practice brand development.
-You cannot differentiate without looking at how your competitors are positioning, messaging, and branding.
+Your company cannot differentiate without looking at how your competitors are positioning, messaging, and branding.
 They help you establish your benchmarks.

-If you don’t know exactly what your competitors are saying, doing, living, or marketing – you can’t develop a differentiated platform.
+If you don’t know exactly what your competitors are saying, doing, living, or marketing – you can’t develop a differentiated platform that will attract your shared audience and increase brand revenue.

 Who are you as a company?
 This doesn't mean just your mission and vision.
 What do you stand for, and above all, why should anyone care?